ammar-tanwar/bloglearnbay/posts/time-series-forecasting-how-does-it-improve-business-decision-making.md

 ## I. Data analysis:-

 Forecasting is crucial for the corporate sector.
-Without proper **data analysis**, it would be challenging for a company to have any direction as it becomes harder to specify objectives and strategies.
+Without proper **data analysis,** it would be challenging for a company to have any direction as it becomes harder to specify objectives and strategies.

 Businesses could only make decisions by depending on analyzed past, present data, and future insights.
 It is a difficult task, as it requires a lot of time and expertise to integrate into a financial firm or industry- mainly when it comes to the matter of present (live) data.